 About me

-Choosing a therapist is a personal decision, and finding someone you feel comfortable with matters more than any particular approach.
-With that in mind, I offer an initial consultation as a chance for us to connect, for you to share what has brought you to therapy and get a feel for how it might be working together.
-There is absolutely no obligation to continue.
+Finding a counsellor you feel comfortable with is so important.
+That's why I offer an initial consultation as a low-pressure space to share what's brought you to therapy, get a feel for how we might work together, with no obligation to continue.

-If we decide to work together, sessions will be at the same time each week.
-We can agree on a set number of sessions or keep things open-ended, checking in regularly to make sure you are getting what you need.
+If we do move forward, we'll meet at the same time each week.
+We can agree a set number of sessions, or keep things open-ended and check in regularly to make sure it's still working for you.

-If you are curious about starting therapy, I would love to hear from you.
-Feel free to get in touch to ask any questions, or arrange an initial consultation.
+If you're thinking about starting therapy, I'd love to hear from you.
+Feel free to get in touch with any questions, or to arrange your initial consultation.

 Training, qualifications & experience